kushagra-aa/kushagra-aa/README.md

 - 🌱 I’m currently learning **NextJS**

-- 👨‍💻 All of my projects are available at [Portfolio](https://kushagra-aa.github.io/portfolio/)
+- 👨‍💻 All of my projects are available at [Portfolio](https://kushagra-aa.github.io/portfolio/) (Working on a New One)

 - 💬 Ask me about **HTML, SCSS, CSS, JS, TS, Python**
 - 📫 How to reach me **kushagraagnihotri24@gmail.com**

 - ⚡ Fun fact **I'm A Quick Learner**